Episode 2: Building an Ownership Culture

 Dee Crosby:

 Yes, I've seen quite a few, and these are buzzwords that you've heard.
 I'm sure you hear the term ESG, on the news all the time.
-My ESG disclosures and companies are trying to push people into investing in companies with good ESG policies.
 ESG is environmental, social and governance.
 I think recently in the news you see a lot of press about the pay ratio of CEOs to the normal folk at a company.
 The gap seems to be growing more and more where the CEO pay could be three or 400 times or more of the average person's pay.

 So companies are taking a look at that, and I know the millennials and all the others are saying, "That doesn't seem fair.
 How come the big players get to make a lot more money and we don't?"
 So there's a lot of push for companies to be more equitable, especially in those underrepresented areas.
 We know that people of color and women don't necessarily have as many spots in those high upper management roles at companies.
 So they're not getting those equity compensation benefits that those are.